-Challenge: My beautiful horse blanket is caked in mud and dirt!muddy blanket
+Challenge: My beautiful horse blanket is caked in mud and dirt!

 Solution: You should only wash your blankets once a year at the end of the season, as over-washing can damage the integrity of the blanket.
 While mud and dirt on the exterior of a blanket does not affect the blanket’s functionality, it does look unsightly.
 Spruce up your blanket’s visual appeal by first letting any wet mud dry completely; then use a hard brush, Brillo pad or grill scrubber to remove the caked dirt from the fabric.